andreacasalino/MT-RRT/README.md

 -MT_RRT/Problem_01,Problem_02,Problem_03,Problem_04 are examples solved by making use of the multithreading strategies available in the library.

--When recompiling unzip MT_RRT/Lib to gain the .lib of the library Problem 4, the Eigen folder must be unzipped
+-When recompiling unzip MT_RRT/Lib to gain the .lib of the library and for Problem 4, the folder Problem_04/Eigen must be also unzipped

 The example provided read files in relative folder: always launch the exe from their folder location.
 In Debug mode, the planner when expanding the search tree(s) display also the iterations reached.